Customer Login

 View Details View Less

-We currently have three territory locations open for sales positions Texas/SW , Pacific Northwest and New England.
+We currently have two territory locations open for sales positions Pacific Northwest and Mid-Central

 This position is responsible for all Clinical & Hemodialysis product and service sales activities, from lead generation through close of sale, in an assigned territory.
 Selling of products and services includes using technical, organizational, and customer knowledge to influence customers and assist them in applying the products/services to their needs.
 This position works in cooperation with the sales, marketing and support team for the achievement of customer satisfaction, revenue generation, and sales goals in alignment with Company vision and values.